KING’S LYNN TO DEREHAM RAILWAY

 Roudham Junction railway station

-Work started from King's Lynn to Narborough, roughly 9 miles away, supervised by civil engineer John Sutherland Valentine who was already constructing the Lynn Ely railway and would later build the King's Lynn to Hunstanton railway.
+Work started from King's Lynn to Narborough, roughly 9 miles away, supervised by civil engineer John Sutherland Valentine, who was already constructing the Lynn Ely railway and would later build the King's Lynn to Hunstanton railway.

-The Dereham branch was expected to be a simpler railway than the Lynn Ely railway, with the land between here and Swaffham being level and few river crossings compared to the Lynn Ely line.
+The Dereham branch was expected to be a simpler railway than the Lynn Ely railway, with the land between here and Swaffham being level and with few river crossings compared to the Lynn Ely line.
 Both lines were built simultaneously, with a yard holding the sleeper's rails and ballast said to have been made at King's Lynn.

-The line Between Narborough and Swaffham was more challenging to build than expected, with Cuttings 40 feet deep and considerable levelling at Swaffham, but on the 10th of August 1847, the line opened as far as Swaffham with a temporary railhead at Sporle in 1847
+The line between Narborough and Swaffham was more challenging to build than expected, with Cuttings 40 feet deep and considerable levelling at Swaffham, but on the 10th of August 1847, the line opened as far as Swaffham with a temporary railhead at Sporle in 1847

-In 1848 the Line From King's Lynn Reached its destination
+In 1848, the Line from King's Lynn reached its destination

 Dereham